baraktelem/deep_learning_course_project/README.md

 **Model Size:** 42.63 MB

 ### Trained versions
-All versions were trained on the CIFAR10 train dataset for 200 epochs and evaluated on the CIFAR10 test dataset with basic augmentation.
+All versions were trained on the CIFAR10 train dataset with basic augmentation for 200 epochs and evaluated on the CIFAR10 test dataset.

-- *baseline.ipynb*: Trained on 4000 samples for each class.
+- *baseline.ipynb*: Trained on 4000 samples of each class.
-- *baseline-500.ipynb*: Trained on 500 samples for each class.
+- *baseline-500.ipynb*: Trained on 500 samples of each class.
-- *baseline-100.ipynb*: Trained on 100 samples for each class.
+- *baseline-100.ipynb*: Trained on 100 samples of each class.

 #### Results
 |Statistic| baseline | baseline-500 | baseline-100 |